Getting Started Edit

 For example, categories are always linked to a domain, which is the merchi name for a store.

-When creating an entity you can attach a merchi Domain
+When creating an entity you can attach a merchi Domain object to the

 category object, on order to specify which domain it should be attached to.